vadimtsushko/objectory/doc/change_notes.md

 ###0.1.8

+- Change in dependencies - bson library separated from within mongo_dart

+###0.1.8

 - Upgrade to Dart SDK version 0.5.0.1_r21823
 - find() and findOne() always get objects from Db (If objects exists in cache they are replaced by fresh ones from Db)